aplteam/Cider/docs/Cider-API-Syntax.md

 There might well be situations when you don't want this, therefore you may suppress the execution by setting this to 1.

 An example might be an automated build process: that might need to open the project but without actually initialising it.

+#### importFlag

+Defaults to 0 meaning that the code is not imported but linked.

+Set this to 1 for Link importing the code without establishing a Link.

+#### parent

+Defaults to `#` but might as be something like `⎕SE` or `#.Foo.Goo.Boo`.
+However, all namespaces listed must exist.

 ## ProcessAlias